cs1302uga/cs1302-ce15/README.md

    _errors are expected_ if you perform the steps correctly.

 1. **Really, please read the previous step before continuing.**
-   Now, write and document a `Driver` class in the `cs1302.ce15` package.
+   Now, open the `Driver` class found in the `cs1302.ce15` package.
-   The `main` method should demonstrate that your `checkNull` method only accepts references that are all the same type.
+   Write code in the `main` method to demonstrate that the `checkNull` method only accepts references that are all the same type.
 Since Java allows for subtype assignment to parent variables, also check that you can supply references to obects that are children of the type